-We’ve been listening to you, so we’re explaining how you can create your own content upgrade to grow your audience.
-With this, we’re including examples of lead magnets and templates you can utilize yourself.
+We’ve been listening to you, so we’re offering lead magnet ideas so you can create your own content upgrade to grow your audience.
+We’re even including great lead magnet examples and lead magnet templates you can utilize yourself.
 In fact, we created three videos explaining how to design your own editable workbooks, cheatsheets, toolkits, and checklists.
 We’ll even explain how all can be used as a freebie, lead magnet, or content upgrade in your online course.

 Why three videos?
 Since we know we all have and use different software, we created a video for each Google Docs, Pages, and InDesign to give you some options when creating your awesome new lead magnets.
 But before we get into the details of the videos, let’s answer why content upgrades (or lead magnets) are important.

 Your lead magnet should be a juicy piece of content that helps solve a pain point and makes your targeted audience’s life easier—whatever your sphere or niche may be.
 In exchange, they’ll give you their email address.